Jerrylum/path.jerryio/README.md

 PATH.JERRYIO is designed to be flexible and extensible.
 It supports multiple interchangeable output formats.
 That said, even if the library you are using releases a new version with a different path file format in the future, you can still open the old path file in the editor, and upgrade it to the new one.

 ### For Library Developers
-PATH.JERRYIO can be used to generate path files for any library as opposed to just one specific library.
+PATH.JERRYIO can be used to generate path files in any format.
 It is not just a path file generator for a specific library.
 Library developers can create a new format, and submit a pull request to add it to the editor.

 Depending on the path-following algorithm, what is included in the path file, can be different.
 For example, a library using pure pursuit may need the coordinate, heading and speed of the path waypoints, while a library using motion profiling may only need the coordinate of the segment control points.